-We are still planning our approach for making more tuques.
-If you'd like to receive updates about future productions, send us an email to email@example.com and we'll be in touch.
+If you'd like to receive updates, send us an email at email@example.com and we'll be in touch.

 The Frontier Tuque is a question and a statement.

-The question is: What happens when a design studio rethinks an existing object to improve it in every possible way?
+The question is: What happens when a design studio rethinks an existing product to improve it in every possible way?

 The statement is: We have created a tuque that we believe could be the world’s best.